nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_create.md

 |-----------|----------------|------------|--------------|-----------------|-------------------|
 |201|information|informational|RESOURCE_CREATED|New resource created | Spine message UUID |Successfully created resource DocumentReference|

 {% include note.html content="Upon successful creation of a pointer the NRL Service returns in the response payload an OperationOutcome resource with the OperationOutcome.issue.details.text element populated with a Spine internal message UUID.
 This UUID is used to identify the client's Create transaction within Spine.
-A client system SHOULD reference the UUID in any calls raised with the Deployment Issues Resolution Team.
+A client system SHOULD reference the UUID in any calls raised with the [National Service Desk](https://digital.nhs.uk/services/spine/spine-mini-service-provider-for-personal-demographics-service/service-management-live-service).
 The UUID will be used to retrieve log entries that relate to a specific client transaction." %}

 ### Failure